The South

 Fourteen novels under pressure.
 Masculinity tested through structure, control, and collapse.

 An event occurs without becoming motive.
-Explanation is demanded, redistributed or withheld, but the act remains without justification.
+Explanation is demanded, but the act remains without justification.

 Kamel Daoud answers The Stranger by naming Musa, the Arab killed by Meursault, then traces the damage through grief, language and revenge.